 Initially, my focus was specific to attachment representations and marital quality during the transition to parenthood for new parents.
 Next, my focus expanded to include interpersonal topics including relational sacrifices and commitment, as well as the study of cohabitors.

 I bridged these aforementioned areas of study with a focus on examining the transition to parenthood for pregnant, unmarried, cohabitors.
 I also continue to study relational sacrifices and relationship quality (e.g., commitment, satisfaction), as well as beliefs about relationships and marriage.
 Finally, I also collaborate with colleagues on studies specific to cancer (i.e., experiences of "co-survivors," and health experiences for women diagnosed with breast cancer as predicted from relationship characteristics).

 I have several current projects including:

-(1) How relational sacrifices (e.g., frequency, ease, awareness) impact relationship quality (e.g., satisfaction, commitment) overall and daily.
+(1) How relational sacrifices impact relationship quality overall and on a daily basis.
 Collaborations here are with current and former graduate students Casey Totenhagen, Shannon Corkery, Val Young, Tricia Burke, Erin Ruppel, Jose-Michael Gonzalez, Hilary Gamble, Büşra Akçabozan, and Caroline Chavez.

-(2) Beliefs about relationships and marriage generally, as well as data specific to young adults, African Americans, and individuals who identify as LGBTQ.
-Collaborations here are with current graduate student, Joel Muraco, and Dr. Stephen Russell at UA, as well as with Drs.
-Utley and Campbell (colleagues in CA).
+(3) Beliefs about relationships and marriage generally, as well as data specific to young adults, African Americans, and individuals who identify as LGBTQ.
+Collaborations here are with Dr. Joel Muraco (University of Wisconsin-Green Bay) and Dr. Stephen Russell (UA), as well as with Drs.
+Ebony Utley and Kelly Campbell (California State University Long Beach and San Bernardino, respectively).

-(3) The experience of cancer, in terms of how family members and friends of those who have cancer can be considered "co-survivors", as well as how aspects of romantic relationships (e.g., partner as primary confidant, affection) predict health for women recently diagnosed with breast cancer.
+(4) The experience of cancer, in terms of how family members and friends of those who have cancer can be considered "co-survivors", as well as how aspects of romantic relationships (e.g., partner as primary confidant, affection) predict health for women recently diagnosed with breast cancer.
 Collaborations here are with Drs.
-Marshall and Weihs at UA.
+Catherine Marshall and Karen Weihs at UA.